 Our Speech Pathology clinic in Bondi Junction

 If you are concerned about your child’s speech then speak to our Speech Pathologists in our Bondi Junction clinic.
 Speech Pathologists are the experts in children’s speech development.
 To understand what happens in a Speech Pathology assessment read our previous post.
-Ring us on (02) 80657837, or email us at email@example.com, about your concerns.
+Ring us on (02) 80657837, or contact us, about your concerns.
 We can very quickly let you know whether you need an assessment and put your child’s speech on the right path.